-Commented [BG19]: OS 135.10 Hydro Attack Limited.
+Commented [BG20]: OS 135.10 Hydro Attack Limited.

-Commented [BG20]: The changes to the landscape capacity rating d by Mr Devlin on behalf of OS 135 Hydro Attack (and which adopt Mr Espile's rating scale) and Mr Farrell for RealNZ (OS 166) are not supported by BG.
-Refer BG Rebuttal evidence for discussion of Mr Espie's landscape capacity rating scale and Mr Farrell's landscape capacity
+Commented [BG21]: The changes to the landscape capacity rating scale recommended by Mr Devlin on behalf of OS 135 Hydro Attack (and which adopt Mr Espie's rating scale) and Mr Farrell for RealNZ (OS 166) are not supported by BG.
+Refer BG Rebuttal evidence for discussion of Mr Espie's landscape capacity rating scale and Mr Farrell's landscape capacity rating scale.